-- DRWV will systemically monitor and advocate for individuals found eligible for services under the Medicaid Title XIX Home and Community Based Waiver programs in West Virginia to ensure client centered services, choice of providers and quality services in their home community.
-(PADD, PAIMI, PAIR, PATBI) - 2.
+- 1. DRWV will systemically monitor and advocate for individuals found eligible for services under the Medicaid Title XIX Home and Community Based Waiver programs in West Virginia to ensure client centered services, choice of providers and quality services in their home community.
+(PADD, PAIR, PATBI, PAIMI) - 2.
 DRWV will provide direct advocacy services for up to twenty (20) individuals found eligible for services under the three Medicaid Title XIX Home and Community Based Waiver programs, or Medicaid Personal Care in West Virginia to ensure access to client centered services, choice of providers and quality services in their home community.
 (PADD, PAIMI, PAIR, PATBI) - 3.
-DRWV will systemically monitor and advocate for children to receive mental health services in the community.
-(PAIMI)
+DRWV will advocate/litigate for the civil rights of children with disabilities who have been abused and neglected while they were dependent on the WV child welfare system.
+(PADD, PAIMI, PAIR, PATBI)

-- 4. DRWV will advocate/litigate for the civil rights of children with disabilities who have been abused and neglected while they were dependent on the WV child welfare system.
+- 4. DRWV will advocate/litigate for the civil rights of individuals with disabilities who are involved in the criminal justice system and have been found by a court to be incompetent to stand trial or not guilty by reason of mental illness.
 (PADD, PAIMI) - 5.
-DRWV will advocate/litigate for the civil rights of individuals with disabilities who are involved in the criminal justice system and have been found by a court to be incompetent to stand trial or not guilty by reason of mental illness.
-(PADD, PAIMI) - 6.
 DRWV will systemically monitor and advocate for individuals in psychiatric facilities to have access to community placement in the least restrictive environment.
 (PADD, PAIMI)